cythrauL/cf-wargame/README.md

 \/   \/\/   \/___/

 </pre>
-And the rest of the tea, who taught me much of what I know.
+And the rest of the team, who taught me much of what I know.